How When and Where Class 8

 Courtesy: OpenLearn from the Open University

-To track the historical records, there are different factors that historians explore.
+To track historical records, there are different factors that historians explore.
 Some of the major facets of ‘How do we know’ are elaborated in this Class 8 chapter on How, When and Where.

 Administration Produces Records

 Britishers strictly practised writing memos, notings, and reports which was a part of the administrative culture.
 These documents have been carefully preserved in all administrative institutions.
-In the 19th century, there was a practice of copying out and writing these texts and documents by calligraphists.
-With the spread of printing in the mid 19th century, the copy of these records was printed as a proceeding of the government department.
+In the 19th century, there was a practice of copying and writing these texts and documents by calligraphists.
+With the spread of printing in the mid-19th century, the copy of these records was printed as a proceeding of the government department.

 Importance of Surveys

 Surveys became an important part of the colonial administration.
-By 19th century, the British government routinely carried out surveys to map the entire country.
+By the 19th century, the British government routinely carried out surveys to map the entire country.
 For instance, revenue surveys were conducted to know the topography, the soil quality, the flora, the fauna, the local histories, and the cropping pattern.
-Later on by the end of 19th century, Census operations were held every ten years which recorded the number of people in all of India, noting information on castes, religions and occupation.
-Likewise, there are many other surveys – botanical surveys, zoological surveys, archaeological surveys, anthropological surveys, forest surveys.
+Later on by the end of the 19th century, Census operations were held every ten years which recorded the number of people in all of India, noting information on castes, religions and occupation.
+Likewise, there are many other surveys – botanical surveys, zoological surveys, archaeological surveys, anthropological surveys, and forest surveys.

-What the Records do not Tell
+What the Records Do Not Tell

 These records though rigorous do not adequately explain how the country felt or what lay behind the actions.
 Many other sources of literature such as diaries of people, accounts of pilgrims and travellers, autobiographies of important personalities, and popular booklets are found other than official records.
 With the advent of printing in India, newspapers were published and issues were debated in public.
 This led to the spread of opinions and ideas of the various leaders and reformers.
 Even then these sources of history have not conveyed how the tribals and the peasants, the workers in the mines or the poor on the streets, lived their lives.